-When you want to understand how customers perceive your business, its products and its services, a customer survey is often the tool you reach for first.
+When you want to understand how customers perceive your business, its products and its services, customer surveys have benefits that can be hard to match with any other approach.

 There are many advantages of surveys and they can provide access to information no other approach can reliably provide.

 Often the only way to gather important qualitative (text) feedback from your market is by using a questionnaire.
-Through judicious use of open ended questions you can gain insights into what your customers think about each aspect of the business.
+Using open ended questions you can gain deeper insights into what your customers think about each aspect of the business.